 Students who wish to present one course toward the core requirement in philosophy should take 153.
-Those who wish to present two courses should take 153 and either 171 or 173; 153 and any intermediate or advanced level course; or, for those in teacher education, 153 and 209 or Education 304.
+Those who wish to present two courses should take 153 and 171, 173, or any intermediate or advanced level course; or, for those in teacher education, 153 and 209 or Education 304.